inbo/tutorials/content/tutorials/spatial_variograms/index.md

 Well, "Gaussian" is often what we strive for in our error distributions; it is the definition of "unbiased".
 Some other techniques quantify how Gaussian things are to get [independent components](https://en.wikipedia.org/wiki/Independent_component_analysis).
 I would argue that there is a bias in science to prefer Gaussian distributions.
-You might as well interpolate with the more general [RBF](https://en.wikipedia.org/wiki/Radial_basis_function) (e.g. [using `scipy.interpolate.RBFInterpolator`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html)).
+You might as well interpolate with the more general [RBF](https://en.wikipedia.org/wiki/Radial_basis_function) (e.g. [using `scipy.interpolate.RBFInterpolator`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html)), without ever plotting such beautiful variograms.

 In other fields, kriging might be called "convolution with a Gaussian kernel" (e.g. [image processing](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.gaussian_filter.html)).
 But in that case, the points are in a regular raster.
 It can be easily implemented, you can get an idea in the section on "smoothing" (<a href="#sec-smoothing" class="quarto-xref">Section 2.5</a>) above.

 You might feel the annoying impudence in my latent mocking of Tobler and Krige and all the great pioneers of the spatial geographical sciences.
-Yet I do this on purpose, to motivate you to understand the amazing procedures they established.
+Yet I do this on purpose, to motivate you to understand the amazing procedures they established, while keeping an eye out for alternatives.
 I would like you look beyond authority to see the pattern: there is no magic in maths (only beauty, if you appreciate it).

-A mathematical procedure seems new and fascinating and maybe intimidating.
+Approaching a new mathematical procedure can be fascinating and maybe intimidating.
 Until you master it by understanding its less intimidating components.
 Computer code can help with that.
 No fear of equations!